Today’s message involves an article I read in the Florida Sun Sentinel.

-As I might have expected, in came a few emails with examples to the contrary as far as DHL’s professionalism and care for their customers were concerned.
+Well, as I might have expected, in came a few emails with examples to the contrary as far as DHL’s professionalism and care for their customers were concerned.

 I am sure that with a company the size and width of DHL, one could expect a few balls to drop now and then.
 But that is not the point of today’s message.

 The motto that apparently got DHL to where they are today was quoted as being, “I’m on it.”
 This is another way of saying “the buck stops here.”
-As the Ritz Carlton Hotel Chain proudly states, “You tell me your problem, I just bought it
+As the Ritz Carlton Hotel Chain proudly states, “You tell me your problem, I just bought it.”

 Here is today’s reminder: